FlavioSerra-afk/FoodBank-Manager/Docs/PRD-foodbank-manager.md

 - Emitted right after `.wrap.fbm-admin` opens on admin pages.
 - Diagnostics badge shows "RenderOnce OK" unless duplicate passes are detected.

 The plugin must reproduce the current Food Bank form at `https://pcclondon.uk/food-bank/` exactly as a starter preset, and allow building additional custom forms with full control over fields, layout, logic, and data handling.
 Shortcode-driven forms store schemas in presets with strict validation, CAPTCHA, and an admin builder with live preview.
+Submissions run an end-to-end pipeline with schema validation, consent hashing, safe uploads, email send & log, and a success reference.

 ---